 Songwriters can record their own song and release it themselves for others to listen to.
-Here are a few places that self-released tracks can be posted.
+Here are a few places where self-released tracks can be posted.

 - Online streaming services: Post songs on Apple, Spotify, etc. to help you build an audience and potentially collect royalties.
 You will need artwork for a single but can create your own with online tools like Canva.

 - Curated music services: For broader exposure, pitch your single to internet radio stations, music blogs, and playlist curators.

 - YouTube: With google turning YouTube into a music streaming service, it’s a great way to reach an audience.
 Play around with creating your own video or simply use a still image with the audio recording.

 - CDs or vinyl: Why not make an actual physical recording to distribute to your friends, family, and fans?

 There are a few different services that can help you distribute your self-recorded songs, like CD Baby.

 2. Pitch it for use in Movies, TV shows, and advertising